 I take a collaborative approach to treatment, working closely with children and families (and other medical providers and school personnel, as appropriate) to help them achieve their treatment goals.
 Further, I use evidence-based treatments routinely throughout my practice, to help achieve each child's and family's treatment goals in an effective and efficient manner.

-In my spare time, I enjoy spending time with my family, watching and attending sporting events, spending time outdoors, cooking, and exercising.
+In my spare time, I enjoy spending time with my family, watching and attending sporting events, spending time outdoors, and cooking.

 B.A.
 (1999, Psychology) Wake Forest University